joehunterdev/react-complete-guide/readme.md

 - This can ofcourse be dynamic should you wish

 #### Deploying Next.js Projects
+  - A good tool is vercel
+  - its made to be extremely simple
+  - you can use github or gitlab and deploy it
+  - visit personal access tokens and create a new token
+  - add the admin repo hook
+  - copy token on prompt
+  - vercel will run build cmd's for you
+    - see package json -> build "next build"
+  - You will need to give vercel access to your repository
+  - You may need to config a project furhter
+  - Back in mongo.
+Network access **allow from anywhere**

 #### Using Fallback Pages & Re-deploying
+  - We only set the right pages to generate at build time
+  - You can set `fallback` to `blocking`
+  - verecel will deploy on changes on push

 #### Summary

 #### Module Resources